osuritz/techinterview/dynamic-programming/index.md

 > **NOTE:** the problem is not asking what these coins are, just how many coins are needed in total.

-Here's a TypeScript dynamic programming implementation of it.
+Here's a TypeScript dynamic programming implementation of it, using a bottom-up approach (notice how we start from 0 and work our way up to N).
 ```typescript
 function coinChange(coins: number[], amount: number): number {
   const dp = new Array(amount +1);